JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q476033" title="Low Countries">
 <param ve-entity eid="Q600093" title="Habsburg Spain">
-Through transregional trade networks, wealthy Europeans in  obtained materials for cultivating sunflowers in medicinal and ornamental gardens and instructions for doing so.[^ref5] They also exchanged books, drawings, letters, and other communications that established some visual and verbal conventions for describing sunflowers.
+Through transregional trade networks, wealthy and privileged Europeans exchanged materials for cultivating _Helianthus annuus_ and instructions for doing so.[^ref5] The books, drawings, letters, and herbarium specimens suggest that the .
 The model, at right, visualizes a group of physicians, herbalists, translators, publishers, artists, and patrons who traded information about sunflowers in Europe, especially in the Low Countries, between the 1550s and 1570s.
 <param ve-d3plus-ring-network url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/graphs/Helianthus_annuus_network_low_countries.tsv" center="LOW COUNTRIES">

 ### Sunflower Aesthetics in Full Bloom